Jaime-GC/orkestria-backend/README.md

 ## Database Schema
 The database includes tables for:
 - `projects`: Project management
-- `tasks`: Task management (can be associated with projects or standalone)
+- `tasks`: Task management (can be associated with projects or standalone, and can be assigned to users)
 - `users`: User management
 - `resource_groups`: Hierarchical resource organization
 - `employee_schedules`: Employee scheduling with title, start and end times